 3 Steps to Ensure Maximum Recovery for your Surplus Telecom Equipment

 As a growing business, you come across many checkpoints.
-Initially, you engage an area, buy assets, and hire people to run your company.
+Initially, you engage in an area, buy assets, and hire people to run your company.
 Then comes the expansion stage where you add more assets, people, and area (if required) to your initial set up.
 It is an on-going chain for most, if not every, business – regardless of its type or domain.

 But, managing assets is only one side of the coin.
 The other side is disposing of surplus assets.
-When you grow, the technology also changes.
+When you grow, technology also changes.
 While this aspect might not directly affect a variety of industries, it is particularly crucial for businesses that depend on IT and telecom equipment.
 A study by The Investment Recovery Association (IRA) concluded that about 20 percent of a company’s assets are surplus to its needs.
 This means, roughly one-fifth of every organization’s equipment is left unused and take up unnecessary space in the inventory.

 However, the disposition of old and outdated telecom equipment is not a recent trend; it has been there since the early days of the computer, just on a lower scale.
 While disposing surplus telecom assets is an inevitable feat, disposing them with maximum revenue recovery possible is smart work.